Robin Identification Guide

 How do robins breed?

-Robins are one of the earliest birds to nest with breeding starting in late March, although during mild winters robins have been known to breed as early as January.
+Robins are one of the earliest birds to nest with breeding typically starting in late March, although during mild winters robins have been known to breed as early as January.
 They are monogamous and produce 2 or 3 broods a season.
 They nest in hedgerows, woodland, parks, and gardens in areas with lots of shelter and easy access, and are famous for nesting in all sorts of odd locations including post boxes, flower pots, hanging baskets, old boots, and even coat pockets, but will usually use a cavity or crevice in a wall or a stump.

 The nest is a large-cup shaped structure made from sticks, grass, moss and dead leaves, lined with finer grasses, rootlets, hair and feathers.
 Male robins help gather materials and the females do the majority of the building work.